syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/getting-started.md

 ---
-layout : post
+layout: post
-title : Getting Started with Syncfusion NumericUpDown Control for Xamarin.Android description : A quick tour to initial users on Syncfusion NumericUpDown control for Xamarin.Android platform platform : Xamarin.Android control : NumericUpDown documentation : ug
+title: Getting Started with Syncfusion NumericUpDown Control for Xamarin.Android
+description: A quick tour to initial users on Syncfusion NumericUpDown control for Xamarin.Android platform
+platform: Xamarin.Android
+control: NumericUpDown
+documentation: ug
 ---

-# Getting Started
+# Getting Started of Xamarin.Android NumericUpDown(SfNumericUpDown)

 This section provides overview for working with Essential NumericUpDown for Xamarin.Android.
 You can walk through the entire process of creating a SfNumericUpDown.